 In any case, I’m supposed to be primarily making a post on how to cook this plant.
 When they’re only a few inches high, you can eat stinging nettles raw, if you’re bold.
 I don’t do it much.
-I tend to pan-fry them in olive oil or bacon fat, sprinkling it with a little water and a little salt.
+I tend to pan-fry them (no chopping necessary) in olive oil or bacon fat, sprinkling it with a little water and a little salt.
 They’re even better with ramps or garlic greens.
 Young nettles make a great soup; blend them in stock with cream.
-I’ll update this post soon with a recipe for nettle malfatti, an Italian dumpling that knocks my socks off.
+I’ll update this post sometime with a recipe for nettle malfatti, an Italian dumpling that knocks my socks off.

 The main things to know are that nettles are better than spinach, and that frying, blending, blanching and drying for tea all dismantle the stingers.
 Any recipe is likely to start with a 30-second dunk in boiling water.